rootusercop/DevOpsProject/README.md

 The following steps were followed to achieve build trigger.<br>

  1. Goto `Configure` option in Jenkins project.
- 2. In Build Triggers, select the following options:
+ 2. In `Build Triggers`, select the following options:

 >-  Build when a change is pushed to github
 >- Poll SCM